pameck/osx-setup-ansible/README.md

-# laptop-setup-ansible
+# osx-setup-ansible
-Setting up my laptop with a single script
+Setting up a Mac with a single script

 This script has been tested on OSX El Capitan.